 Want to get married?
 I can help!

-There are many reasons why people choose to get married by a Marriage Commissioner versus a member of the clergy such as couple having different faiths, the absence of faith, being spiritual but not religious, unfavourable experiences with the church, not believing in the church, not being able to get married in the church due to sexual orientation, not having enough time to plan ahead, etc. Sometimes people want to elope and don’t want a big fuss.
+There are many reasons why people choose to get married by a Marriage Commissioner versus a member of the clergy — such as a couple having different faiths, the absence of faith, being spiritual but not religious, unfavourable experiences with the church, not believing in the church, not being able to get married in the church due to sexual orientation (FYI, same-sex marriage was legalized in Canada in 2005), not having enough time to plan ahead, etc. Sometimes people want to elope and don’t want a big fuss.
 Others can’t afford a big wedding ceremony and reception.
-(FYI, same-sex marriage was legalized in Canada in 2005.)

 There are also those who are already committed to each other and want to renew their commitment and/or wedding vows.
 Perhaps they want to “retie” the knot or “tighten it.”
 After a certain number of years, sometimes it is nice to celebrate an anniversary by having a Marriage Commissioner help you renew your vows in front of a small (or large!) gathering of family and friends.

 In Manitoba, to get married, you need a marriage license which costs $100.
 Find your license at any of these License Issuers, including some jewelry stores, golf clubs, and flower shops.
 The marriage license has to be obtained at least 24-hours before the wedding and it is valid for three months.
 The Marriage Commissioner services vary in price, from $75 to $450 depending on what is required (including time commitment, traveling distance and other requirements as expressed by the happy couple).
 Then you will want to apply to have a copy of the Marriage Certificate mailed to you, which is $30.

 Becoming a Marriage Commissioner